make your resume stand out

 1. Implement Diversity Training

 Create a training program that educates your workforce on differences (ethnic, gender, neurodiverse, etc.).
-I find it’s important to tailor the programs to employees and leadership so you can effectively address the issues specific to them.
+We find it’s important to tailor the programs to employees and leadership so you can effectively address the issues specific to them.

 2. Use Inclusive Language